ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

  - Specifying an interface on a LocalEndpoint explicitly binds all candidates derived from this endpoint to use the specified interface.
  - Specifying an interface using the `interface` Selection Property ({{prop-interface}}) or indirectly via the `pvd` Selection Property ({{prop-pvd}}) influences the selection among the available candidates.

-While specifying an Interface on an Endpoint restricts the candidates available for connection establishment in the Pre-Establishment Phase, the Selection Properties prioritize and constrain the connection establishment.
+While specifying an Interface on an Endpoint restricts the candidates available for Connection establishment in the Pre-Establishment Phase, the Selection Properties prioritize and constrain the Connection establishment.

 ### Endpoint Aliases